malachispencer/SkyRooms/README.md

 10) Responsive: Use of CSS Flexbox makes the application responsive in the browser.

 11) Most recent message: Like any chat application out there, the scrollbar follows the most recent message.

+## See Also

+* Check out Skyrooms' predecessor, [Skynet Chat](https://skynet-chat.herokuapp.com), where you can communicate with the computer and get random responses.
+* Check out my [Codewars repo](https://github.com/malachispencer/codewars), where you can find my solutions for almost 300 Codewars kata.